SchwarzIT/onyx/.changeset/blue-jokes-act.md

 "sit-onyx": patch
 ---

-fix(OnyxTable): apply density to whole component instead of just the inner table
+fix(OnyxTable, OnyxDataGrid): apply density to the whole component instead of just the inner table